-Life expectancy and health expenditures - first in a Synoptical Charts original series
+Life expectancy and health expenditures - a Synoptical Charts original

 Given where the two dimensions of this graph ultimately lead, I've nicknamed it "Death and Taxes (Sorta)."